unoplatform/uno/doc/articles/routed-events.md

 ### Reseting `Handled` to false won't behave like in UWP

-There's a strange behavior in UWP where you can switch back the `event.Handle` to `true` when intercepted by a handler with `handledEventsToo: true`.
+There's a strange behavior in UWP where you can switch back the `event.Handle` to `false` when intercepted by a handler with `handledEventsToo: true`.
 In UWP the event will continue to bubble normally.
-Try to do this in Uno can lead to unreliable results.
+Trying to do this in Uno can lead to unreliable results.